ccptoebeans/documentation/components.md

 has_toc: false
 ---

 The carbon engine is organized as a set of components, each providing specific functionality.
+In order to assemble a full runtime environment, [a process called "Update Binaries"](updatebinaries.md) is currently used by games built with Carbon.

 The following table provides an overview of available open-source components and their purpose.

 | Component | Description                            | Repository                                                                                                                      |
 |-----------|----------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|